Overview of Charles Schwab IRA

 Learning Materials

-The broker’s site hosts several calculators that can be used for a variety of purposes.
-A life insurance calculator is able to determine how much insurance is needed based on inputs such as mortgage balance, annual net income, and outstanding debt.
+The site also includes several calculators for different needs.
+For example, a life insurance calculator estimates how much coverage is needed based on inputs like mortgage balance, annual income, and outstanding debt.

-There are countless articles on learning to trade the products Schwab offers.
-We found an article on how to read option chains, another on the basics of preferred shares, and another on the characteristics of closed-end funds.
-Besides articles, the website hosts many videos.
+There are many articles that explain how to trade the products Schwab offers.
+We found guides on reading option chains, understanding preferred stocks, and learning about closed-end funds.
+The website also includes many videos.

-Stock profile pages have enormous amounts of information, including free pdf reports from a variety of sources, such as CFRA, Schwab, and Thomson Reuters.
+Stock profile pages include large amounts of data, including free PDF reports from sources like CFRA, Schwab, and Thomson Reuters.

 Website

-One of the first things we noticed about Schwab’s website is how much stuff is on it.
-While this does make it a little difficult to navigate at times, the sheer number of tools means the broker’s customers have a lot of benefits.
+One of the first things we noticed about Schwab’s website is how much content it has.
+This can make navigation harder at times, but the large number of tools gives customers many advantages.

 Mobile App

-Traders who don’t have access to a desktop or laptop can use the broker’s mobile system, compatible with both phones and tablets.
-Useful features include ACH transfer, mobile check deposit, and bill pay, all of which carry zero fees.
-A watchlist is integrated into the app, heat maps are displayed, and market movers can be found.
+Traders without access to a computer can use Schwab’s mobile app on phones and tablets.
+Features include ACH transfers, mobile check deposit, and bill pay, all with no fees.
+Watchlists, heat maps, and market movers are also available.

-The app allows the trading of stocks, ETF’s, closed-end funds, option contracts, and mutual funds.
-Advanced features like direct-access routing and Level II data are missing; but we did find multiple order types and duration choices.
+The app supports trading of stocks, ETFs, closed-end funds, options, and mutual funds.
+Advanced tools like direct routing and Level II data are not available, but multiple order types and duration choices are offered.

-Charting on the app offers events, comparisons, and technical indicators.
-A total of seven graph styles are incorporated, which is quite impressive for a mobile platform.
-Up to 40 years of price history can be displayed, another impressive feat.
+Charting in the app includes events, comparisons, and technical indicators.
+Seven chart styles are available, and up to 40 years of price history can be displayed.

 Other Trading Tools

-The order ticket on Edge comes with direct-access routing, customization, and several order types.
-Charting offers full-screen mode, several technical studies, drawing tools, and right-click trading.
-Price action can range anywhere from tick-by-tick up to 20 years.
+The order ticket on thinkorswim supports direct routing, customization, and multiple order types.
+Charts offer full-screen mode, technical studies, drawing tools, and right-click trading.
+Price history can range from tick data to 20 years.

-An app for Apple Watch is able to display a small graph with current trade price.
-Other data points include volume, high and low prices, and bid-ask spread.
-An account’s watchlist can also be accessed.
+An Apple Watch app shows a small price chart along with volume, daily high and low, and bid-ask spread.
+Watchlists can also be viewed.

 Exchange-traded Funds

-An ETF’s profile page presents lots of information.
-A link to a fund’s prospectus is at the top of the page along with a report card from Schwab.
-Further analysis is available from Market Edge.
+ETF profile pages include detailed data.
+A link to the prospectus appears at the top along with a Schwab report card.
+Additional analysis is provided by Market Edge.

 Get Charles Schwab IRA